ANU-RSES-Education/EMSC-4033-2022-assignment/instructions.md

 ## The group task

-In groups of three or four, you will be given access to a group repository and you will each have to write your individual solution to the notebook problem in a subdirectory.
+In groups of three or four, you will be given access to a group repository.
+Each group member will have to write their individual solution to the notebook problem in a subdirectory `UserX`.

-We expect you to manage this task through github pull requests and we want you to each make one or more pull requests, review somebody else's pull request, raise issues and check that they can be closed, etc.
+We expect you to manage this task through GitHub pull requests.
+We would like to see each of you make one or more pull requests, review somebody else's pull request, raise issue(s) and check that they can be closed, etc.

-You also need to create a README.md file that you develop collaboratively and which will allow us to click through to find your individual notebooks.
-The README.md file is the one that github highlights when you view a repository and it should be aimed at us as new users of your maps so we can see what you did without having to ask you.
+You also need to collaboratively create a `README.md` file for the group repository that will describe the repository's contents and anybody to click through to find your individual notebooks.
+The `README.md` file is the one that GitHub highlights when you view a repository and it should be aimed at us as new users of your maps so we can see what you did without having to ask you.

-We would like you to document how you all collaborated with a short markdown report that, again, is developed by each of you editing and contributing.
+We would further like you to document how you all collaborated with a short markdown report that, again, is developed collaboratively.
+Each of you should contribute to it via pull requests, etc.
 Please use this report as an opportunity to highlight the aspects of the marking rubric that we are going to be evaluating for the group.

 ## The nuts and bolts

 We will lead you through the process of copying the repository (a fork), show you how to clone the repository to our group server, and how to edit the code.
-We will be around to support any of these aspects of the assessment because it is complicated the first time.
+We understand that working around git cloning/forkign/pushing/pulling might be daunting the first time so we will be around to support any of these (technical) aspects of the assessment.

 ## Marking Rubric